How To Write a Family History Book—7 Steps Plus A Pro Tip

 For those who decide to go even further—to compile and record the facts and stories they find—it has also brought along tools for writing and publishing a family history book that can be shared and passed down for generations.

-The idea of such a complex and time-intensive project can feel overwhelming, but with a little sticktoitiveness, and the right process, the journey can be a rewarding one.
-Tweet this
+The idea of such a complex and time-intensive project can feel overwhelming.
+But with a little sticktoitiveness, and the right process, the journey can be a rewarding one.

 One of the biggest challenges you will likely face will come at the very beginning of the process.